 What Should You Do When You Chip A Tooth?

-A chipped tooth can happen to anyone at any time.
+A chipped tooth can happen to anyone at any time—in a 2013 study, over 66% of people had at least one cracked molar, making this an extremely common condition.
 Whether it’s from a fall, an accident, or simply biting down on something too hard, it’s a painful and sometimes embarrassing occurrence.
-Being in this situation can lead to many questions.
-That’s why in this article, we’ll explore what you need to know about having a chipped tooth, what to look out for, and what you can do about it.
+However, leaving a chipped tooth untreated can have multiple negative outcomes, including infection or tooth loss if it’s severe enough.
+In this blog post, we’ll explore what you need to know about having a chipped tooth, what to look out for, what you can do about it, and how Yazdani Family Dentistry can help.

 Causes of a Chipped Tooth